Knowledge hub

 What’s a voucher and where can I find it?

-A voucher is a unique code, just like a CCKey, that activates your Materialise software license.
-Unlike a CCKey, a voucher is not necessarily connected to a commercial license but will often serve to activate evaluation licenses.
-The format of a voucher is xxxx-xxxx-xxxx-xxxx.
+A voucher is a unique code, just like a CCKey or Activation ID, that activates your Materialise software license.
+A voucher is not necessarily connected to a commercial license but will often serve to activate evaluation licenses.

 In most cases, your voucher will be communicated to you by email together with the download link for your software evaluation.